Unified.to

 • company_id

-Step 3: Ingest Applications (the join layer)
+Step 3: Ingest applications (the join layer)

 Applications link candidates to jobs and define pipeline state.